The Truth About Marilyn Monroe

 The Hoffa/Kennedy War got as nasty as it gets, and Marilyn seems to have been caught in the middle.
 Did she consent to allow her conversations to be taped (which would have made the wiretapes legal), something that would have infuriated the Kennedy brothers?
 Or did Spindel’s surveillance include RFK’s midnight intervention?
 Was Marilyn really threatening to reveal her affair with JFK to the press?
 I find this last speculation, although popular on the internet, hard to swallow.
 I’m sure Marilyn had more than one extramarital affair in her life.
 But when you read Arthur Miller’s accounts with his wife, you begin to understand Marilyn was probably bipolar, which meant she was subject to manic mood swings and had great difficulty sleeping.
 No one could depend on her keeping quiet and she apparently wasn’t.

 Most online theories point to a mafia-related hit, although that always seemed somewhat dubious since the Sicilian Men of Honor do not typically kill civilians or women, although they seek vengeance when they feel it’s justified.
 But the biggest mafiosos in the country were very close friends with Marilyn and she was an important member of their Hollywood Union, supervised by Roselli.
-According to “Double Cross” by Chuck Giancana, the hit was actually put out by the CIA and accepted by Mooney Giancana, who wanted to implicate Robert Kennedy, so they killed Marilyn immediately after a visit from RFK and a doctor, who gave her a mild sedative.
-After she was asleep, they broke into the house and administered the fatal enema.
+According to “Double Cross” by Chuck Giancana, the hit was actually put out by the CIA and accepted by Mooney Giancana, who wanted to implicate Robert Kennedy, so they killed Marilyn immediately after a visit from RFK and Greenson, who only gave her a mild sedative.
+After she was asleep, they broke into the house and administered a fatal enema.
 Needles Gianola was in charge of the hit squad.
 The reason for the hit?
 Marilyn was talking too much about the mob/CIA relationship and threatening to “tell all to the press.”
+I’m not sure I buy that version, and there’s a competing theory that Greenson was being blackmailed by someone in the Kennedy circle.

-Someday, however, those Monroe/Kennedy tapes just might surface, in which case we could eventually learn more of the true subtext to the murder of the greatest movie star in history.
-Marilyn’s inside knowledge of government and mafia affairs was considerable and she eventually became targeted as a threat to National Security, undoubtedly the same crime JFK died for a few years later.
+In 2009, an FBI document appeared, a report from some unnamed agent and none of this could ever be authenticated, but it stated RFK made a call to Peter Lawford asking, “Is she dead yet?”
+The report went on to state Monroe was murdered in retaliation to threats she had just made to reveal her JFK affair to the press.
+Someday, those Monroe/Kennedy tapes just might surface, in which case we might clear some of the mud from these waters and learn more of the true subtext behind the murder of one of the greatest movie stars in history.
+Marilyn’s inside knowledge of government and mafia affairs was considerable and eventually she may have become targeted as a threat to National Security, undoubtedly the same crime JFK died for a few years later.